Edit

 The Azure environment comprises the following platform as a service (PaaS) resources:

-A key vault that's dedicated to storing certificates issued only by the same nonintegrated CA
+• A key vault that stores only certificates issued by the same nonintegrated CA

-An Azure Automation account that exposes a webhook targeted by Event Grid
+• An Automation account that exposes a webhook that Event Grid targets

 To monitor the process and status of expired and expiring certificates, Log Analytics stores the data, and the workspace presents it in the form of tabular and graphical dashboards.

-This scenario assumes that an existing public key infrastructure (PKI) is already in place and consists of a Microsoft Enterprise CA joined to a domain in Microsoft Entra ID.
-Both the PKI and the Active Directory domain can reside on Azure or on on-premises servers that are configured for certificate renewal.
+This scenario assumes that an existing public key infrastructure (PKI) is already in place and consists of a Microsoft Enterprise CA joined to an Active Directory domain.
+The PKI, the Active Directory domain, and the servers that require certificate renewal can reside on Azure or on‑premises environments.

-The virtual machines (VMs) that have certificates to monitor renewal don't need to be joined to Active Directory or Microsoft Entra ID.
-The sole requirement is for the CA and the hybrid worker, if it's located on a different VM than the CA, to be joined to Active Directory.
+You don't need to join the virtual machines (VMs) that host certificates to monitor for renewal to Active Directory or to Microsoft Entra ID.
+You only need to join the CA and the hybrid worker, if it's located on a different VM than the CA, to Active Directory.

 The following diagram shows the automatic workflow for certificate renewal within the Azure ecosystem.